AvihaiAdler/common-data-structures/README.md

 #### libds
-libgenerics is a small static library for personal use consists of 5 data structures written in C. The library contains an implementation of a vector, doubly linked list (aka list), a hash table, a binary search tree and a (ascii) string.
+libds is a small static library for personal use consists of 5 data structures written in C. The library contains an implementation of a vector, doubly linked list (aka list), a hash table, a binary search tree and a (ascii) string.

 #### vector
 Vector provides an implementation of a heap allocated vector.
 The underlying array saves a shallow copy of the data passed in.